Protecting Your Voice: Essential Vocal-Health Tips for Moms 35+

 Next Steps

-2. Track water intake with a free app for a week—note the difference in morning clarity.
+1. Track water intake for a week—note the difference in morning clarity.

 Healthy folds = happy notes.
 Start with a glass of water, plug in that humidifier, and let your voice shine every day. 💧🎤